 Not long ago we told you about Dr. Lara Kollab, the first-year resident at Ohio’s prestigious Cleveland Clinic, a nonprofit academic medical center.
-She tweeted anti-Semitic threats including wishing death of Jews.
+She tweeted antisemitic threats including wishing death for Jews.

 Kollab’s tweets called Jews “dogs” and said she was “brutally unsympathetic” about the Holocaust.
 She later claimed the Holocaust is “exaggerated and the victimization of the Jews is overdone.”